m9brady/eodms-api-client/README.md

                                   Limit RCM collection results to the desired satellite

+  -cc, --cloud-cover TEXT         Limit optical results to have less than this
+                                  amount of cloud cover [0-100]

   -o, --output-dir PATH           Directory where query results and downloaded
                                   imagery will be saved  [default: .]

   -dr, --dump-results             Whether or not to create a geojson dump
                                   containing the results of the query

   -dfn, --dump-filename TEXT      Filename for query results geojson